neuland/jade4j/README.md

 - [vertx-web](http://vertx.io/docs/vertx-web/js/#_jade_template_engine) jade4j for [Vert.X](http://vertx.io/)

 <a name="breaking-changes"></a>
-## Breaking Changes in 1.0.0
+## Breaking Changes

+### 1.3.0
+- setBasePath has been removed from JadeConfiguration.
+Set folderPath on FileTemplateLoader instead.
+- Scoping of variables in loops changed, so its more in line with jade.
+This could break your template.

+### 1.2.0
+- Breaking change in filter interface: if you use filters outside of the project, they need to be adapted to new interface

+### 1.0.0
 In Version 1.0.0 we added a lot of features of JadeJs 1.11.
 There are also some Breaking Changes:
 - Instead of 'id = 5' you must use '- var id = 5'
 - Instead of 'h1(attributes, class = "test")' you must use 'h1(class= "test")&attributes(attributes)'
 - Instead of '!!!
 5' you must use 'doctype html'
 - Jade Syntax for Conditional Comments is not supported anymore
 - Thanks to rzara for contributing to issue-108

-## Breaking Changes in 1.2.0
-- Breaking change in filter interface: if you use filters outside of the project, they need to be adapted to new interface

 <a name="authors"></a>
 ## Authors